-ENL 111 · American Life Stories 3 Credits
+ENL 111 • American Life Stories 3 Credits.
 An introduction to American autobiography, exploring how individual Americans write their life stories.
 Consideration of the translation of some personal narratives into film.
 Selections reflect the rich cultural diversity of American life.
+Offered: Occasionally.

-ENL 200 · Juvenile Literature 3 Credits
+ENL 200 · Juvenile Literature 3 Credits.

 An exploration of a wide range of books written for children and teens in grades 5-9, as well as resources for effectively finding, reading, and interacting with them.
-Major topics of discussion include censorship, diversity, representation, and literary merit.

-ENL 202 • Survey of British Literature II 4 Credits
+Major topics of discussion include censorship, diversity, representation, and literacy merit.
+Offered: Spring.
+ENL 202 • Survey of British Literature II 4 Credits.

 Major writers and works from the Romantic, Victorian, and early 20th century periods.
 Historical and intellectual background.
 Writers include Blake, Wordsworth, Keats, Shelley, Arnold, Hopkins, Joyce, Conrad, and Yeats.
+Prerequisites: GES 160, GES 244.
+Offered: Spring.